LRCarroll/LRCarroll.github.io/curricilum.md

 **Research:** *Diazonium Electrochemical Aptamer-Based Sensors for Vancomycin*

 **Overview:** Given the unpublished nature of this work, I am unable to share specific results at this time.
-However, for an introduction to E-AB sensors, please refer to the following resource:
+However, for an introduction to E-AB sensors, please refer to the following resource [here](research)

 ### Doctor of Philosophy (March 2018 - January 2022)
 <a href="https://www.canterbury.ac.nz/science/schools-and-departments/phys-chem/">School of Physical and Chemical Sciences</a>, University of Canterbury